-Walmart’s Leader of Store Technology, Pavan Pidugu, gives his perspective on how Western retailers can crack the Eastern market, from last mile delivery to digital wallets, find out how the East is leading the way when it comes to retail.
+The current Chief Technology Officer for FMCSA and Walmart’s former Leader of Store Technology, Pavan Pidugu, gives his perspective on how Western retailers can crack the Eastern market, from last mile delivery to digital wallets, find out how the East is leading the way when it comes to retail.

 How can Western retailers incorporate Eastern tactics for increasing footfall in their bricks and mortar stores?

 From what I’ve observed, there is a big difference in shopping habits between consumers in the East and the West.
 In Asia, people tend to shop more frequently compared to people in the West however, I would say European consumers have a mixture of Eastern and Western shopping habits in terms of how often they shop.
 In the North Americas, people tend to do a weekly shop and stock up on the items they’re purchasing and in the East, people are more inclined towards shopping on a daily basis for fresh produce.

 The second part is price and convenience, besides the shopping culture, which is driving people to visit shops.
 Technology has made the information available for customers at their fingertips which they can access at any given time and this is allowing customers to decide where they shop based on convenience.